omahs/imx-docs/docs/main/learn/tokenomics/overview.md

 slug: "/learn/tokenomics"
 keywords: [imx-growth]
 ---

-## Subject to legal privelige

-In this article, you will learn:
+In this article you will learn

 - What is tokenomics
 - Why its a critical part of a Web3 gaming project
 - How to start designing tokenomics for a project